deephealthproject/pyeddl/README.md

 - pybind11
 - pytest (if you want to run the tests)

-EDDL in turn requires CMake 3.9.2 or higher.
+EDDL installation instructions are available at https://github.com/deephealthproject/eddl.
 Make sure you build EDDL with shared library support.
 Here is a sample build sequence:

 ```